 Born in Los Angeles, California in 1985, Nicholas Urie was a recipient of the first annual ASCAP Young Jazz Composer’s Award at the age of 17.
 He left Los Angeles to study composition with Bob Brookmeyer in Boston, receiving both bachelors and masters degrees from the New England Conservatory of Music.
 Urie’s music has been heard internationally at festivals and concerts throughout Europe, Scandinavia, and the United States.
 An active conductor, Urie has led both large jazz ensembles as well as full symphony orchestras performing works that range from straight ahead jazz to contemporary classical music.
 Urie is an assistant professor at the Berklee College of Music in Boston, MA where he teaches arranging and music theory.

 Urie is an active arranger and composer and has been commissioned to write music for concerts, recordings, and television broadcasts.
-Performances and commissions by: Vince Mendoza, Kurt Elling, John Scofield, Donny McCaslin, Bill Stewart, Dave Samuels, Dominique Eade, Boston Symphony Orchestra, the Metropole Orchestra, Boston Pops, NPS Channel 3, Boston Symphony Chamber Players, Skavlan TV, the Klüvers Big Band, the NDR Big Band, the Scottish National Jazz Orchestra, A Far Cry Chamber Orchestra, the Berklee Chamber Orchestra, and the Clazz Ensemble among others.
+Performances and commissions by: Vince Mendoza, Kurt Elling, John Scofield, Donny McCaslin, Bill Stewart, Dave Samuels, Dominique Eade, Boston Symphony Orchestra Community Concert Series, the Metropole Orchestra, Boston Pops, NPS Channel 3, Boston Symphony Chamber Players, Skavlan TV, the Klüvers Big Band, the NDR Big Band, the Scottish National Jazz Orchestra, A Far Cry Chamber Orchestra, the Berklee Chamber Orchestra, and the Clazz Ensemble among others.